 Serviceman Sees Troubles

-For the best value, I would recommend a good Electronic Air Cleaner or a real good system is the Lifesbreath 1000 which can clean the air in your house (up to 95% of air born particles) 3 times a day.
-These 2 systems cost considerably more than just the filter but are a way better value.
+For the best value, I would recommend a good electronic air cleaner, or a real good system like the Lifesbreath 1000 which can clean the air in your house (up to 95% of air born particles) three times a day.
+These two systems cost considerably more than just the filter but are a way better value.